ikenna/scalafutures/docs/3_Accessing_The_Result_Of_A_Future_By_Blocking.md

 #Introduction to Scala Futures and Promises (3)
-(Part 3)

-## Waiting for a future to complete by blocking the main thread
+## Accessing the result of a Future by blocking

 When the main thread of an application creates a future, it is possible for it to complete before the thread running the future executes the future's computation.